-Pass Your Vermont Exam the First Time
+Pass Your Vermont Real Estate Exam the First Time

 Vermont requires 40 hours of pre-licensing education - one of the lowest!
 The exam tests Vermont's unique property transfer tax and current use program (land conservation).
 Vacation property transactions involve understanding short-term rental regulations.